 You do not have to be a street shooter to use this setting.
 If you have kids and you want to capture them running around this might be the only solution to capture the special moment or that special expression in their faces.
 But there are drawbacks:

 1. It works only with wide angle lenses/short distance.

 2. Depth of field will be big.
 Everything in focus means your pictures will have a kind of compact camera look.

 Can I shoot action with a mirrorless camera?

 Of course you can.
 You can also join a gun fight with a knife.
 I still think it’s better to get a fast DSLR if your main subject is action or your kids at play.
 If it has to be a mirror less camera for whatever reason (because they are cool) you can take a closer look at the new Sony A6000 or the Fuji XT-1 but I recommend to try before you buy.

 But no matter if your camera is fast or slow.
 If you are shooting with a wide angle lens you should consider to switch off AF to practice zone focus.
-Free yourself from focus its a real pleasure and there is a high chance that you don’t miss the special moment.
+Free yourself from autofocus.
+It’s a real pleasure and you will never miss that special moment again.